-You can recall your previous saved recipe to your current program.
+You can recall your previous saved recipes to your current program.
 Please note your current program will be overwritten.
-Please write your current program down somewhere if it is important to you.
+Write your current program down somewhere if it is important to you.

-Go to Parameter Setting mode by holding the SET key, and then go to "Control Setting" menu, find parameter "Save Recipe", press SET key again so you can change its value.
-If you press ▲ or ▼ key repeatedly, you will see "Back", "B1", "B2", "C1", "C2", "F1", "F2" one by one.
+Go to the Parameter Setting mode by holding the SET key and then go to "Control Setting" menu, find parameter "Save Recipe", and press SET key again so you can change its value.
+If you press $\blacktriangle$ or $\checkmark$ key repeatedly, you will see "Back", "B1", "B2", "C1", "C2", "F1", "F2" one by one.
 Locate the recipe you want to save to, then press SET key to confirm.